 Table 5.2.
 Qualitative comparison of abscesses and NFκB expression in embryos infected with SH1000 and sagB.
 (A) Size, position and GFP expression of abscesses formed by SH1000 regardless of the time point of imaging.
 (B) Size, position and GFP expression of abscesses formed by sagB regardless of the time point of imaging.
 For both strains, only large abscesses were associated with tissue damage.
 The number of abscesses corresponding to each size and location is indicated in the columns.
 Abscesses that are GFP-negative did not have associated NFκB expression whilst GFP-positive abscesses did.

-The data is summarised in Table 5.2.
-In embryos infected with SH1000 it was observed that 3/5 of abscesses were located in the anterior trunk.
-Of these, 3/4 were associated with GFP expression which seemingly indicate that NFκB was activated in response to the infection.
-Conversely, only 1/4 of abscesses located in the posterior trunk were associated with GFP expression.
-A Fisher exact test indicated that the association between the position of abscesses and the likelihood of GFP expression was not significant (p = 0.065) In embryos infected with sagB, 1/3 of abscesses were located in the anterior trunk and none of them were associated with GFP expression.
-Only 1/4 of abscesses located in the posterior trunk were associated with GFP expression.
-Again, a Fisher exact test found no significant association between the location of abscesses and the likelihood of GFP expression (p = 1).

-Thus it seems that SH1000 formed abscesses primarily in the anterior trunk of embryos and the sagB mutant in the posterior trunk.
-Abscesses formed by SH1000 in the anterior trunk were equally likely to be associated with GFP expression than those formed in the posterior trunk, independently of the strain.
-However, the small size of the samples, especially for the sagB mutant, greatly reduces the power of these comparisons.
+N = 2 independent experiments.

 5.2.2.
 Innate immunity against systemic S. aureus infection is MyD88-independent

 A whole-body expression approach was used to compare the involvement of the MyD88 adaptor protein in the activation of the innate immune response during infection by SH1000, sagB and phePsaeR.
 A transient knock-down approach of MyD88 expression was first performed by using a morpholino that alters the splicing of the gene in zebrafish embryos.
 Then, a published myd88 mutant zebrafish line was used to complement the data obtained with the morpholino.